-"For the last year and a half we have been uniting musicians, videographers, record producers, recovered addicts, and health care professionals from all over the state to help us share the story of our nations opioid epidemic through the lives of those who have lived it.
+"For the last 3 years we have been uniting musicians, videographers, record producers, members of Indiana's recovery community, and health care professionals from all over the state to help us share the story of our nations opioid epidemic through the lives of those who have lived it.
 The story of this epidemic cannot be reduced to stats and facts.
 It's about real people that we know and love who are fighting an addiction many of them never signed up for.
 Our goal with this effort is to unite communities and get them connected with their local recovery efforts.
 This epidemic is so big it is going to take all of us finding our place in this story." -Eric Maitlen

 Doug Carter, Superintendent of the Indiana State Police, said at one of the meetings I attended, “Until we start caring about human beings as human beings, we are going to lose this battle.”
 I think he’s right.
 After all, this epidemic is not about drugs; it’s about people.
 Our hope is that “Our Story Our Time” will encourage the broken and convict the proud.
 But we all have a next step to take as we figure out our role in this story.
 Parents of addicts need counseling and support groups as well.
 Children of addicts are flooding the foster care system.
 We are praying that the Church will rise up to these challenges and help reconcile families back into community—families that have felt isolated and have tried to fight this alone for too long.

-This Fall Two Eight is launching the "Our Story Our Time" online series.
-It will feature interviews with recovered addicts, parents caught in the wake of their child's addiction, foster families, politicians, health care professionals, first responders, recovery leaders, faith leaders, and a new song each month to go along with the episode.
+This Fall Two Eight launched the "Our Story Our Time" online series.
+It features interviews with people in long term recovery, parents caught in the wake of their child's addiction, foster families, politicians, health care professionals, first responders, recovery leaders, faith leaders, and a new song each month to go along with the episode.